Advice, Tips and Tricks for Walt Disney World Tickets and Passes

 - For stays of 12 days or more, or if you plan to return to Walt Disney World within a year, consider an Annual Pass.

-- If you will be buying Magic Your Way Tickets with the Park Hopper option and plan to visit a water park and/or DisneyQuest at least once, adding the Water Park Fun & More option is cheaper than buying a separate water park or DisneyQuest admission.
-Cost of the upgrade would be $26.62 on a 2-day or longer ticket.
+- If you will be buying Magic Your Way Tickets with the Park Hopper option and plan to visit a water park and/or DisneyQuest at least once, adding the Water Park Fun & More option is cheaper than buying a separate water park admission in all cases, and cheaper than buying separate DisneyQuest admission on 2-day or longer tickets.
+Cost of the upgrade would be $49 for a 1-day ticket; $39.40 for a 2-day or 3-day ticket; $27.69 for a 4-day or longer ticket.

 - If you will be spending a lot of time at the water parks or DisneyQuest, consider buying a specialized annual pass for that one option (i.e. Water Park Annual Pass).
 It may be cheaper than buying individual admissions, adding the Water Park Fun & More option or upgrading to a Premium Annual Pass.